seasonedcc/croods/docs/docs/the-actions.md

 #### Params

 This method is configured by calling it with a `config` param, an object with everything you could config on [`useCroods`](/docs/use-croods-api), plus two parameters: `onProgress`, a function which you can pass to handle the request progress (usually for uploads), and `addToTop`, that if set to true will add the created object at the top of the state list.
 Then you call the method again with the data to be sent to the server.

-NOTE: Although unlikely, if you need to configure the underlying axios request even further, you can provide a `requestConfig object` inside the `config` object, with the options to be used in the request. ([See the options here](https://github.com/axios/axios#request-config).
 ```
 const [state, actions] = useCroods({ name: 'todos' })
 const onTodoClick = todo => {